 I then headed to Cyprus’s divided capital city near the center of the country.

-Nicosia is especially notable for the unique situation of being the city both governments consider their capital, with a United Nations-administered buffer zone dividing Greek Cyprus and Turkish Cyprus in the middle of the walled old town and across the entire length of the city (the entire length of the country actually).
+There’s a United Nations-administered buffer zone dividing Greek Cyprus and Turkish Cyprus in the middle of the walled old town and across the entire length of the city (the entire length of the country actually).
 Many Canadian soldiers have served in Cyprus, by the way.

-Despite being continuously-inhabited for over 4,000 years, you feel just like you are in any modern city in Europe…
+Despite being continuously inhabited for over 4000 years, you feel just like you are in any modern city in Europe…

-…and then suddenly at the end of the hip pedestrian streets, there is a UN checkpoint.
 I love unique experiences, and I had never crossed into an unrecognized country on foot before, so I headed towards the Turkish Republic of Northern Cyprus.

 Overall, it would be hard to notice the city had anything special from almost anywhere away from the buffer zone.